Board of Revision (BOR)

 Any owner of property in Hamilton County may contest a property value by filing a complaint with the Hamilton County Board of Revision.
 Board decisions are based on property values NOT tax dollars.

-- Cost estimates to repair deficiencies in your property or
+Cost estimates to repair deficiencies in your property signed by a contractor.

-- What if I don't agree with the BOR's decision?
+- What if I disagree with the Board's decision?

 - Board of Tax Appeals: http://bta.ohio.gov/FAQ or 614-466-6700